Ahlzen/lonely_buildings/README.md

 lonely_buildings
 ================

-PostGIS scripts to find clusters of buildings in OSM with no nearby roadd.
-This is common, for example, in areas with recent building imports where roads have not caught up with new developments.
+PostGIS scripts to find clusters of buildings in OSM with no nearby road.
+This is common, for example, in areas with recent building imports where roads mapping has not caught up with new developments.

 ## Prerequisites